coleifer/huey/docs/troubleshooting.rst

     :py:class:`Huey` object, you also import any decorated functions as well.

     For more information on how tasks are imported, see the :ref:`import documentation <imports>`.

+    Alternatively, this can be due to having lots of old scheduled/queued tasks in your redis, try running ``redis-cli flushall``.

 "Error importing XXX" when starting consumer
     This error message occurs when the module containing the configuration